Why radiotherapy is given

-Radiotherapy is often given with the aim of destroying a tumour and curing the cancer.
-Radiotherapy given in this way is described as curative or radical radiotherapy.
+This is given with the aim of destroying a tumour and curing the cancer.
+Curative treatment is also known as radical treatment.

 Curative treatment may be given on its own, or it may be given before or after surgery or chemotherapy.
 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.

 If radiotherapy and chemotherapy are given at the same time, this treatment is known as chemoradiation.